CuzImAzizx/VideoSqueeze-CLI/README.md

 ![alt text](./img/context-menu.png)

-### I got an errro while trying to compress my videos
+### I got an error while trying to compress my videos
 If you encountered any issues using VideoSqueeze-CLI, please create an issue in Github [using the following link](https://github.com/CuzImAzizx/VideoSqueeze-CLI/issues/new?assignees=&labels=bug&projects=&template=bug-report.md&title=Encountered+a+bug+while+using+VideoSqueeze-CLI).
 Your report will improve and enhance VideoSqueeze-CLI!

-Alternatively, you can try the following troubleshooting:
+Alternatively, you can try the following troubleshooting steps:
 1. Try restarting the app.
 2. Try deleting the config file.
 It's located in `./config.json`.
 Then restart the app.
 3. Try deleting the compression history file.
 It's usally located in `./compression_log.json`.
 Then restart the app.